aweframework/awe/website/docs/api/query-definition.md

 These are the possible values for the `operator` attribute:

 * `CONCAT`: Concats some string fields
+* `REPLACE`: Replace on the first field the string defined on second place with the string defined on third place
 * `NULLIF`: Sets null if equals to second operand
 * `COALESCE`: Given a set of fields, returns the first one which is **NOT NULL**
 * `ADD`: Sums two fields (`+`)